lostatc/linotype/docs/recipes.rst

 Split message into sections
 ---------------------------
 Instead of having your entire help message appear together in your Sphinx documentation, you may want to split it up into different sections.
-This recipe shows how you can define different parts of your help message in different functions and concatenate them together to be printed.
+This can be accomplished by defining different parts of your help message in different functions and concatenating them together to be printed.

 .. code-block:: python
     :linenos: